crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 invaluable support from 84codes, we re-examined the multithreading model inherited from Crystal 0.28 (preview MT).

 There are different ways to spread an application to multiple CPU cores.
-While we love the runtime model proposed by Go, for example, we sometimes need more control over where and how a specific piece of code must run.
+So far, preview MT proposed a simple solution, and it worked great for many cases, yet sometimes we need more control over where and how a specific piece of code must run.

 - Sometimes we need a fiber to own a thread, notably GUI and game loops.
 - Sometimes we need a set of fibers to run concurrently.